pamelaredjepovska/BookstoreMS/README.md

 # Bookstore Management System

-A desktop application that allows the user to read, add, modify, delete or filter records about books, publishsers and authors.
+A desktop application that allows the user to read, add, modify, delete or filter records about books, publishers and authors.

 This app was creates using C#, SQL and a Microsoft Access database file.